Symmetric Yang--Mills theory in FLRW universes: The case of general warping

 the reduced CSDR action \eqref{reduced action} transforms as

 Introducing the `conformal Hubble parameter' $\mathcal{H}(u)$ as

 the equations of motion for the warped case become

-where the conformal invariance of Yang--Mills theory in four spacetime dimensions is conveniently captured in the factor $(n-3)$.
-Hence, the equations of motion change by the addition of a Hubble friction term.
-For the systems discussed in section \ref{sec:ApplyingCSDR}, also including SO$(n+1)$/SO$(n)\cong S^n$, the equation reads
+Notice that the conformal invariance of the Yang--Mills theory in four spacetime dimensions is captured in the $(n-3)$ factor.
+Hence, the dynamics of the gauge field only changes by the addition of a Hubble-friction term.
+For the systems discussed in Sec.~\ref{sec:ApplyingCSDR}, including SO$(n+1)$/SO$(n)\cong S^n$, the equation of motion then reads

 It is thus possible to generate equations of motion for $G$-invariant Yang--Mills fields for any spacetime conformally equivalent to $\mathbbm{R}\times G/H$, where $G/H$ can be $H^n$, $S^n$, dS$_n$ or AdS$_n$.
-In this simple approach they will all reduce to a single scalar-like degree of freedom subjected to a double well or inverted double well potential together with the corresponding Hubble-friction term.
+They always reduce to a single scalar-like degree of freedom subjected to a double well or inverted double well potential together with the corresponding Hubble-friction term.
 However, as mentioned in Sec.~\ref{sec3:GRA}, notice that, outside of four spacetime dimensions, the equations of motion for the gauge and the gravity subsystems do not decouple anymore and the equation of state becomes substantially more complicated.
 In those cases, analytic solutions are in general not available, and more involved analyses are needed to probe the dynamics of the universe.